aliescont/qa_book/README.md

 Output: SPARQL query

-The first version of this QA system is based on question that maps with only one triple of the DBpedia KG qa_main.ipynb contains a summary of all building blocks of this QA system
+qa_main.ipynb contains a summary of all building blocks of this QA system.
+The first version of this QA system is based on question that maps with only one triple of the DBpedia KG